Industrial Scientific Corporation: History

 Industrial Scientific began in 1976 as the Research Division of the National Mine Service Company (NMS) with a focus on developing instrumentation to detect methane gas.
 In 1985, NMS sold the division to founder Kenton McElhattan, and Industrial Scientific started its operations as a private company.
 The catalyst for the separation stemmed from an argument with NMS's Scottish majority owner over a used microscope worth $600.

 In 2015, Industrial Scientific moved into a new 200,000 square foot headquarters in Robinson Township, Pennsylvania, consolidating their operations from four buildings in Oakdale, Pennsylvania and Findlay Township, Pennsylvania into one.

-In 2017, Industrial Scientific was acquired by Fortive, the parent company of Fluke, Tektronix, Matco Tools, among others.
+In 2017, Industrial Scientific was acquired by Fortive, the parent company of Fluke, Tektronix, among others.

 Acquisitions

 In 2006, Industrial Scientific acquired Oldham S.A. of Arras, France, a company primarily manufacturing fixed gas monitoring Systems.

 In 2008, Industrial Scientific acquired DBO2, a company using a self developed data mining software to predict and forestall safety problems primarily in the building industry.

 In 2019, Industrial Scientific acquired Toronto software company Intelex Technologies, a developer of environmental, health and safety, and quality software.